rjmatthews62/BtAVRCP/README.md

 # BtAVRCP
 Simple PyBluez project for Bluetooth AVRCP

-A simple example of a Bluetooth AVRCP session.

-Implemented in Python3 with PyBluez
+A simple example of a Bluetooth AVRCP session, implemented in Python3 with PyBluez

 You will need to change the "addr" settings in code to point to a your own device.